Yuja Wang

 Yuja Wang was born into a musical family in Beijing.
 After childhood piano studies in China, she received advanced training in Canada and at the Curtis Institute of Music under Gary Graffman.
 Her international breakthrough came in 2007, when she replaced Martha Argerich as soloist with the Boston Symphony Orchestra.
 Two years later, she signed an exclusive contract with Deutsche Grammophon, and has since established her place among the world’s leading artists, with a succession of critically acclaimed performances and recordings.
 She was named Musical America’s Artist of the Year in 2017, and in 2021 received an Opus Klassik Award for her world-premiere recording of John Adams’s Must the Devil Have all the Good Tunes? with the Los Angeles Philharmonic under the baton of Gustavo Dudamel.

-As a chamber musician, Wang has developed long lasting partnerships with several leading artists, notably violinist Leonidas Kavakos, with whom she has recorded the complete Brahms violin sonatas and will be performing duo recitals in Europe in the Autumn.
-Earlier this year, Wang embarked on a highly-anticipated international recital tour, which saw her perform in world-class venues across North America, Europe, and Asia, astounding audiences once more with her flair, technical ability, and exceptional artistry in a wide-ranging program including Beethoven, Ligeti, and Schoenberg.
+As a chamber musician, Yuja Wang has developed long-lasting partnerships with several leading artists, notably violinist Leonidas Kavakos, with whom she has recorded all of the Brahms violin sonatas and will be performing duo recitals in Europe in the Autumn.
+Earlier this year, Yuja Wang embarked on a highly anticipated international recital tour, which saw her perform in world-class venues across North America, Europe, and Asia, astounding audiences once more with her flair, technical ability, and exceptional artistry in a wide-ranging program including Beethoven, Ligeti, and Schoenberg.